JamesEvans582/-amazon-lex-connect-workshop/README.md

 <img width="1792" alt="Screenshot 2023-02-16 at 11 15 55" src="https://user-images.githubusercontent.com/71371405/219657132-611c8191-7663-4a71-9df8-42c3055757b6.png">

-The hit next page.
+Then hit next page.

 <img width="1792" alt="Screenshot 2023-02-16 at 11 21 52" src="https://user-images.githubusercontent.com/71371405/219658048-c72f296b-760a-4d8a-8028-7203222a1730.png">

-This is where you can select a region and the accent will change to.
-There's also a male or female. option.
+This is where you can select a region, which also changes the accent.
+There's also a male / female option.
 I selected English (GB) and the voice of Arthur.

 Then hit done.

 <img width="1792" alt="Screenshot 2023-02-16 at 11 29 10" src="https://user-images.githubusercontent.com/71371405/219660030-d96855ad-02bf-438a-9169-83050aff3bd2.png">

 At the top where it says the language, if you click, will take you back to the main page.
-This will be a good default to return to, as it can sometimes be confusing, having different intent, slots and segments to go with it.
+This will be a good default to return to; as it can sometimes be confusing having different intents, slots and segments to go with it.

  So firstly we need to create an Intent - think of an intent like a category / topic of the conversation.
 1) Hello - 2) I want a pizza - 3) I want a drink.